pauldeen79/TemplateFramework/README.md

     ...
   </PropertyGroup>
 ```

-The final option is to skip the TemplateFramework assemblies in the build output of your template assembly.
-This way, the same TemplateFramework assemblies referenced from the Console (host) app will be used.

 # How to call child templates from your main template
 If you want to render child templates from your main (root) template, then you have to implement this interfaces from the TemplateFramework.Abstractions package: ITemplateContextContainer.